 Ortega was dismissed and his countrymen followed soon after, put to the sword by a moment of Dennis Bergkamp magic.
 A Valencia spokesman was quick to join in the media scrum, sneering to the assembled press that “Ortega is like that”.
 A headline in El País summed it up with brutal irony; Ortega was “Decisive in Argentina, Useless in Valencia”.

 Despite his violent outburst, he had done enough to convince Sampdoria into a transfer.
-There were flashes of wizardry in Genoa – a deft chip against Gianluca Pagliuca’s Inter was a particular highlight – but he was a lone star for a team struggling badly under Luciano Spalletti.
+There were flashes of wizardry in Genoa – a deft chip against Gianluca Pagliuca’s Inter was a particular highlight – but he was the lone star for a team struggling badly under Luciano Spalletti.

 Halfway through the season, David Platt was appointed to stop what seemed like an irreversible decline.
 The “future of football coaching” – as he was christened by Gianluca Vialli – lasted just six games, dropping Ortega from the team in favour of loan signing Lee Sharpe.
 The result was as humiliating as it was inevitable – Sampdoria were relegated and Ortega was packing his bags.